 This May, Historic Columbia will commemorate the 200th anniversary of the construction of the Hampton-Preston Mansion and will unveil much-anticipated improvements to the site.
 This milestone re-opening in May 2018 will showcase the historic property in unprecedented ways intended to broaden appreciation for both the property and the people associated with it from 1818 through the mid-20th century.
 This debut will follow more than a year’s worth of comprehensive work—from capital repairs to the former estate’s mansion, to massive additions to the gardens and grounds, to a holistic re-evaluation and restructuring of the site’s historical interpretation.

-The Hampton-Preston Mansion has had many uses over the years, included a private residence, a governor’s mansion, Union Army headquarters, a convent, educational institutions and commercial space.
+The Hampton-Preston Mansion has had many uses over the years, including a private residence, a governor’s mansion, Union Army headquarters, a convent, educational institutions and commercial space.

-Mother-daughter duo Mary Cantey Hampton and Caroline Hampton Preston began improving the four-acre grounds around the mansion in the late 1830s.
-They transformed the landscape into regionally-acclaimed antebellum gardens that contained a remarkable collection of native varieties and plants from around the world.
-One of Columbia’s most heavily documented historic estates, Historic Columbia seeks to revitalize the 4-acre property in the spirit and design of the antebellum gardens.
-Plans for a 3-phase, multi-year implementation began with the revitalization of the southern portion of the property, with ground broken in January 2012.
+Mother-daughter duo Mary Cantey Hampton and Caroline Hampton Preston ensured that the four-acre grounds around the mansion signaled their extensive wealth and influence.
+Through enslaved labor the landscape was transformed into regionally-acclaimed gardens that contained a remarkable collection of native varieties and plants from around the world.
+One of Columbia’s most heavily documented historic estates, Historic Columbia is recreating the gardens in the spirit and design of the antebellum era.
+The second phase of this transformation is schedule for completion in May 2018.
 Learn more about the restoration of the Hampton-Preston gardens.